 Emergency Food and Water

+1 small can of Food for an emergency.
 Biscuits / Chocolates / Salad items (can be bought from local market)

-2 litres water bottle or hydration pack
+2 liters water bottle or hydration pack

 A Waist Pouch can help too.